 For example, if my client has an existing site, I usually use Google to demonstrate how bots are indexing his site.
 Within this process, I cover the basics of SEO such as the concepts of noindex, nofollow, meta title, description and other search engine optimization terms.
 This also helps a client to understand the advanced concepts of SEO when I talk about them later if I am in a position of consultancy.

 For keyword research, nothing is better than the free Google Keyword AdWords tool.
 When learning to look for keywords, this is the best place to begin.
-When I do content planning I prefer other tools, but for keyword research the AdWord tool is perfect, especially since it’s free.
+When I do content planning, I prefer other tools, but for keyword research the AdWord tool is perfect, especially since it’s free.
 I also teach my clients to use Google Instant search as well as a few lesser known SEO tricks to help them find the best keywords for their blog.

 Google WebMaster Tool is the holy-grail for bloggers.
 This is free SEO software from Google, and it will not only let you submit your sitemap, but you can also analyze the in-depth details of your blog’s/website’s SEO.

 In general it takes about 15 minutes to explain the various GWT settings, but it’s worth the time because the Google Webmaster Tool will help you to conduct an SEO audit of your site.
-Google Webmaster Took is a very useful tool which will serve you well in the long run.
+Google Webmaster Took is a very useful tool that will serve you well in the long run.

-I prefer SEMRUSH for the purpose of finding keywords that I’m ranking for, but in an effort to make the SEO basics clear, I prefer to explain things to my clients using a Google Analytics account.
+I prefer SEMRUSH for the purpose of finding keywords that I’m ranking for, but to make the SEO basics clear, I prefer to explain things to my clients using a Google Analytics account.
 Here I cover the data you should be looking for with your Google Analytics account, and I offer instructions on how you can use existing data for optimizing your content and finding the useless pages on your website.

 Keyword ranking tools: